These 9 gift cards are perfect for a foodie

-It's getting down to crunch time if you're still looking for a last-minute.
-Luckily, gift cards exist and many of them can be printed at home or sent via email to someone from afar.
-If you're the type that squirms with angst anytime someone opens a gift you've given, you might be better wired for gift cards anyway and your e-gift card options for a foodie or home chef abound in 2020.
+It's getting down to holiday shopping crunch time, to be certain.
+That's especially if you're still looking for a last-minute gift for a finicky foodie or home chef.
+Luckily, gift cards for some very excellent online food, drink and kitchenware purveyors exist and many of them can be printed at home or sent via email up until the last second.
+If you're the type that squirms with angst anytime someone opens a physical gift you've given, perhaps you're better wired for gift cards anyhow, and your e-gift card options for a foodie or home chef are plentiful in 2020.
+To make things even easier, we've rounded up our favorites.

 Sending cash, a Visa gift card or Venmo drop can feel impersonal, to be sure.
-As an alternative, snag a gift card from any one of these great online food and drink purveyors.
+As an alternative, snag a gift card from any one of these great online vendors of fine foods, coffee, booze and more.
 Bonus: They may be ones your foodie friend doesn't even know about, so you can ride your high horse all the way to gifting glory.
 Maybe it's some online dollars to spend at a marketplace full of extra special eats like Goldbelly or a digital warehouse of great coffee for them to find something new and interesting to sip this winter.
 Having a surprise allowance to spend on something delicious is a crowd-pleaser.
 Always.

 Most online gift cards can be purchased in any amount you'd like and while some have expiration dates, most are generally good for at least a year and often much longer.
 Note that all of the options below include e-gift options, so you can order and deliver these via email right up to the very last minute.